Leslie Grantham

-Leslie Michael Grantham (30 April 1947 – 15 June 2018) was an English actor, best known for his role as "Dirty" Den Watts in the BBC soap opera EastEnders.
+Leslie Michael Grantham (30 April 1947 – 15 June 2018) was an English actor who played "Dirty" Den Watts in the BBC soap opera EastEnders.
 He was a convicted murderer, having served 10 years for the killing of a West German taxi driver, and had significant press coverage resulting from an online sex scandal in 2004.

-Early and personal life
+Early life

 Grantham was born in Camberwell, London, the son of Adelaide (née Flinders) and Walter William Grantham (1915–1998).
-He enlisted in the Royal Fusiliers regiment of the British Army in 1965, at the age of 18.
+He enlisted in the Royal Fusiliers regiment of the British Army in 1965, aged 18.